jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

         ...
 ```

-With this in place, the scoring pod will wait until the file (complete.txt) is found in the correct path (as supplied by the `MODELFOLDER` environmnet variable).
+With this in place, the scoring pod will wait until the file (complete.txt) is found in the correct path (as supplied by the `MODELFOLDER` environment variable).

+Run the build and download the Helm Chart and test it locally again.
+Remember to replace the image names with jakkaj/sampletrainer and jakkaj/samplescorer and the tag settings to dev.

 ## Scoring build and deployment